 Here is what seems to have happened - Long long ago, the king of Magadha (what is now west-central Bihar state in northeastern India) - whose name was Brihadratha and who lived in the city of Girivraja, is married to two sisters (twins! - not sure if they were identical, but one can only imagine).
 The two sisters were the princesses of Kashi.
-The sad part is in spite of two wives, the king is without a son for a long, long time.
+The sad part was that in spite of two wives, the king is without a son for a long, long time.

 So he decides to renounce his kingdom, goes into the forest and becomes a pupil of a local Rishi called Chandra-kaushika.
 After some time, the sage is pleased with the king's services and asks him if there is anything he could do for him.
 Brihadratha shares his sorrow with him about not having a heir to his throne.
 The sage smiles and gives him a divine fruit -- there is always this diving fruit, wonder where they get it from -- and asks to give to his wife.

 But little does he know that the king has two wives.
 When the king goes home, he is naturally in a quandary.
 Not wishing to displease either of the wives, quite naturally, the poor fellow cuts the fruit in half and gives to both.
 Now the fruit does its trick, and soon both wives are pregnant.
 After due course of time, they give birth at the same time - to two lifeless halves of the child! ...
 Ewee ...

 Exactly - and that's probably why the midwives and the maids decide to get rid of the baby even before showing to the king, and tell the king that the child was stillborn.
 The king is devastated, and the palace is in the shadow of great grief.